Fortinet Inc. (FTNT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Fortinet Inc. (FTNT) is $71.10, which is $5.79 above the current market price.
-The public float for FTNT is 633.43M, and currently, short sellers hold a 2.13% ratio of that floaft.
-The average trading volume of FTNT on March 28, 2023 was 5.10M shares.
+The average price predicted for Fortinet Inc. (FTNT) by analysts is $71.10, which is $3.96 above the current market price.
+The public float for FTNT is 633.43M, and at present, short sellers hold a 2.13% of that float.
+On March 31, 2023, the average trading volume of FTNT was 5.18M shares.

 FTNT’s Market Performance

-FTNT’s stock has seen a 3.96% increase for the week, with a 8.70% rise in the past month and a 30.17% gain in the past quarter.
-The volatility ratio for the week is 2.62%, and the volatility levels for the past 30 days are at 2.67% for Fortinet Inc. The simple moving average for the last 20 days is 5.29% for FTNT stock, with a simple moving average of 17.88% for the last 200 days.
+FTNT stock saw an increase of 4.05% in the past week, with a monthly gain of 12.61% and a quarterly increase of 37.51%.
+The volatility ratio for the week is 1.58%, and the volatility levels for the last 30 days are 2.62% for Fortinet Inc. (FTNT).
+The simple moving average for the last 20 days is 6.94% for FTNT stock, with a simple moving average of 21.09% for the last 200 days.

 Analysts’ Opinion of FTNT